Why hajj is important in Islam

 Social impact of Hajj on Muslims:

-It is an undeniable fact that the Hajj pilgrimage is one of the largest gathering of humans and this allows one to interact with people of various caste, race and colors.
-All people from around the world come together in the name of Allah and becomes equal during this pilgrimage which helps create unity between the people.
+It is an undeniable fact that the Hajj pilgrimage is one of the largest gatherings of humans, and this allows one to interact with people of various castes, races, and colours.
+All people from around the world come together in the name of Allah and become equal during this pilgrimage, which helps create unity between the people.
 It does not create a peaceful interaction between people but will also help create a brotherly bond between everyone in the world.

-Sins are quite common among humankind and getting forgiveness for the same can be quite hard.
-Well, one of the most important reasons to attend the Hajj is to seek the forgiveness of sins form Allah and to perceive how merciful Allah can be.
+Sins are quite common among humankind and getting forgiveness for them can be quite hard.
+Well, one of the most important reasons to attend the Hajj is to seek the forgiveness of sins from Allah and to perceive how merciful Allah can be.

 Spiritual benefits of Hajj:

-it is important to remember the name of the creator always and meditate on the same but at times due to temptations it can be hard to remember the creator.
-It is during the Hajj pilgrimage that Muslims tend to keep on saying reverend prayers and remember the name of Allah at all times.
+It is important to always remember the name of the creator and meditate on it, but at times, due to temptations, it can be hard to remember the creator.
+It is during the Hajj pilgrimage that Muslims tend to keep on saying reverend prayers and remembering the name of Allah at all times.

 Virtues that you learn through Hajj: